dergigi/dergigi.github.io/bitcoin/resources.md

 #### Cypherpunks

+Bitcoin is cypherpunk technology.
+Made by a cypherpunk, based on cypherpunk ideas.
+I consider learning about cypherpunks and their ideals as essential.

 - [A Cypherpunk's Manifesto][cypherpunks-manifesto] by Eric Hughes
 - [The Crypto Anarchist Manifesto][crypto-anarchist-manifesto] by Timothy C. May
 - [The Cyphernomicon][cyphernomicon] by Timothy C. May

 #### Misc

+The following are what I consider excellent articles that didn't fit into one of my arbitrarily chosen categories above.

 - [The God Protocols][god-protocols] by Nick Szabo
 - [Trusted Third Parties Are Security Holes][security-holes] by Nick Szabo